wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 _wxMaxima_ is primarily a graphical user interface for _Maxima_.
 As such, its main purpose is to pass along commands to _Maxima_ and to report the results of executing those commands.
-In some cases, however, _wxMaxima_ adds functionality to _Maxima_. _wxMaxima_âs ability to generate reports by exporting a workbookâs contents to HTML and LaTeX files has been mentioned.
+In some cases, however, _wxMaxima_ adds functionality to _Maxima_. _wxMaxima_’s ability to generate reports by exporting a workbook’s contents to HTML and LaTeX files has been mentioned.
 This section considers some ways that _wxMaxima_ enhances the inclusion of graphics into a session. described here.